murriel/murriel/README.md

 A creative project I once intended on completing.

 www.onelethalkiss.com
 A portfolio site for my cousin.

+www.stringliteral.com
+A general blog site to feature writing samples and other musings.